 Nikki Rogers, 24, is the current ring announcer for the EWA.
 This is her first announcing job, after graduating from the communications school at UCLA.
 This role was originally held by Michael Stephenson, former EWA European Champion, who was relieved of his duties after agreeing to help train the savage Hank how to wrestle.
 Then-Head of Talent RelationsDuane Gates’ executive assistant, Stacy Vandervort, filled in for the second show after hearing that Hank would not be in attendance.
 She was offered the permanent job, but chose to decline, as she did not want to be near Hank.
 Nikki is a ray of sunshine in the ring, always with a smile on her face and excitement for the EWA Warriors she announces.
 For part of 2016-2017, she participated in an ongoing gag with Sahara, who would come up with increasingly outlandish ways for Rogers to introduce the self-processed Crimson Queen.

 Terry Bull, 55, is the second EWA field reporter, presently on paid suspension.
 A short, stocky man, Terry is a bit of a bumbling interviewer, and is the reporter most likely to be picked on by the EWA talent.
 Bull, however, is opinionated, and not afraid to express his opinions to EWA talent.
-Bull was recently suspended from his duties within the EWA by owner Alexander Haven for “offending” him.
+In mid-2017, Bull was suspended from his duties within the EWA by owner Alexander Haven for “offending” him, but returned to action in the fall.

 Danny Smith (Senior Referee), 62, used to be a senior referee in multiple promotions.
 After the brutal attack on former senior official George Abjornson, Danny was entrusted with the officiating crew.
-His directive from Alexander Haven was to take a harder line on the wrestlers.
 He is a proud African American with graying hair.
 His years of experience give him the capacity to call any match, and is frequently used for the main events and important title matches.
 Will take a ref bump, and he is not afraid of sending outside parties to the back, with assistance from EWA Security.
 Danny was surrounded by a bit of controversy in early 2017, when Hank was accused of kidnapping him and making threats toward his family – Smith responded by officiating one of Hank’s matches, changing it to a no-disqualification match on the fly.

 Juan Cardillo (Associate Senior Referee), 33, is a former Mexican welterweight champion in boxing, who came to the EWA during the Asylum de los Muertos event in March 2016.
 Has a calm demeanor about him in the ring.
 Will take ref bumps and continue to officiate.
 Most of the wrestlers don’t provoke him due to his old nickname, “Juan Way Ticket to Knockout.”
 Named the new Associate Senior Referee by Danny Smith, Juan takes his new job very seriously.
 He is not afraid of pushing back, if attacked.
 If Smith is occupied by a major match, he will officiate the Main Event or title matches in his absence.